jlralph/csv-to-api-conversion/README.md

 - For each row:
   - If `deactivatedTimestamp` is empty, adds all IPs to the "active" sets for both owner and contact.
   - If `deactivatedTimestamp` is present, adds all IPs to the "deactivated" sets for both owner and contact.
-- Optionally, if a start timestamp is provided as a second argument, only includes records where either the create or deactivated timestamp is after or equal to the start timestamp.
+- Optionally, if a start timestamp is provided as a command-line argument, only includes records where either the create or deactivated timestamp is after or equal to the start timestamp.
+- If a start timestamp is not provided as an argument, the application attempts to read it from `CsvToApiConversion.txt` in the project root (using ISO format or `MM/dd/yyyy hh:mm:ss a`).
 - Builds four maps:
   - `ownerToActiveIps`
   - `contactToActiveIps`